Pregnant Woman Wants Dogs To Sleep In The Living Room To Prepare For Baby's Arrival, But Husband Strongly Disagrees

 13. Her husband's attitude is cause for concern.

-14. If they don't start now the dogs will associate the change to the baby's arrival.
+14. If they don't start now, the dogs will associate the change with the baby's arrival.

 Emotional support is vital in navigating changes within family dynamics, especially when introducing new pets.